 Some of the desserts are straight out of boarding school with the likes of 'Spotted Dick' and 'Baked Rice Pudding' - but chocolate lovers can look forward to 'Double Chocolate Pudding Soufflé' to round them off.

 - Food Style: Seafood

-- Wine: a global wine list, obviously concentrates on white, kicks off in the early £20's but prices then rise steeply
+- Wine: a global wine list, obviously concentrates on white, kicks off at around the £30 mark – but prices then rise steeply

 - Children's portions: Yes, when possible

 - Wheelchair access: Yes, but not lavatory